html-validate/html-validate/docs/rules/aria-label-misuse.md

 });
 ```

-The mere presence of `aria-label` declaration ensures this rule will allow `aria-label` to be specified.
+The mere presence of an `aria-label` declaration ensures this rule allows both `aria-label` and `aria-labelledby` on the component.
+You do not need to declare `aria-labelledby` explicitly.

 ## Options